The word is

 For Restaurants - Japanese & Sushi in Rye visit:

 Almost all Americans can relate to the mouth-watering experience of biting into a crusty and piping-hot pizza dripping with melted mozzarella and juicy tomato sauce Select your favorite Pizza restaurant from our list of Pizzarias.

-For Restaurants - Steak & Seafood in City of Rye visit:
+For Restaurants - Steak & Seafood in Rye visit:

 Restaurants - Sushi Cuisine

 Are you looking for places to eat sushi?
 Find the best sushi restaurants in Westchester County when you select a restaurant from the Westchester Restaurant Guide's list of places to sushi and sashimi.

 History of the City of Rye, New York